allay-mc/.github/profile/README.md

   JSON which can be read by Minecraft.
 The `manifest.json` is generated automatically by Allay.
 - Generating UUIDs over and over again can be troublesome so Allay fully takes care of managing them in your project.
+For instance the `allay uuid` command can be used to get a nice overview of used UUIDs.
 - Built-in advanced handling of languages: Translate your project to mexican spanish (`es-mx`) and it will be available for *spanish spanish* (`es-es`) as well.
+Allay extends your existing `.lang` file (or creates new one until each language is covered) by adding the appropiate name and description of the pack.
 - Written in the [Rust programming language](https://www.rust-lang.org/) which is *blazingly fast*.[^1]